 Rating: 2 out of 5 stars

 First off, I love YA thriller/horror.
 If you spent your high school days reading R.L.
 Stine and Christopher Pike, then you know what I’m talking about.
 So when this book came out, I was on it faster than a speeding ticket.

-The run-down: Makani Young, the main character, is sent to live with her grandmother in a small Nebraska town following her parents’ divorce and a mysterious incident in her Hawaii hometown that’s not revealed until the end of the book.
-She has eyes for Ollie, a pink-haired emo kid, and they make like rabbits for most of the book.
-Oh yeah, meanwhile there’s a psycho running around killing members of the high school student body for reasons unknown.
+The run-down: Makani Young, the main character, is sent to live with her grandmother in a small Nebraska town following her parents’ divorce and after a mysterious incident in her Hawaii hometown that’s not revealed until the end of the novel.
+She has eyes for Ollie, a pink-haired emo kid, and after they meet they make like rabbits for most of the book.
+While Makani and Ollie are exploring each other’s anatomies, meanwhile, there’s a psycho running around killing members of their high school student body for reasons unknown.

 So where do I begin?
 For the whole “Who will be next?” hook, this book had only about 5 deaths and still turned out to be 99.9% romance.
 The book pivots between Makani and Ollie’s relationship and the killer’s next victim, which we follow in a brief chapter as it happens.
 We’re never told why the killer is picking people off, and his identity is fully revealed at about 60% into the book.
 What happens after this?
 Nothing.
 For me, it’s was a hazy blur of wtf moments and skipped pages.